MCB128: AI in Molecular Biology (Spring 2026)

 Sparse Feature

 A feature/input vector where most of the values are zero.
-For instance, the one-hot enconding is an example of a sparse feature.
+For instance, the one-hot encoding is an example of a sparse feature.

 Labels